 Extracting The Bone Marrow

-Another method is to immerse 2-3 inch bone segments in lukewarm water (43°C/110°F) for about 5 mins.
+Alternatively, immerse 2-3 inch bone segments in lukewarm water (43°C/110°F) for about 5 mins.
 Then with your fingers, or a long blunt kitchen implement, poke the softened marrow out onto a plate.
 Gently heat the marrow in a saucepan to melt it.

 Infusing The Flavour Into The Steak

 - A sear in a bath of bone marrow juice in a cast iron pan (pictured below).
+I put the CI pan into the Egg as it is warming as part of the standard reverse sear.

 - Remove the pan and doing a very quick sear over coals to get a slight chargrilled flavour into the meat.
 Drizzle a little melted marrow over to encourage the flames.